 Canned coconut milk can be really good, though, I just don’t like the taste as much as homemade.
 So, in a pinch, I do use the canned version from Natural Value (where to buy) which has BPA-free cans and no added chemicals (but it isn’t organic, which is okay for me.
 The organic brand has guar gum in it.).
 Please make sure you buy a BPA-free can!!

 What makes coconuts so nutritious?
 Well, the BBC writes it best:

 Coconuts contain significant amounts of fat, but unlike other nuts, they provide fat that is mostly in the form of medium chain saturated fatty acids (MCFAs) in particular, one called lauric acid.
 Lauric acid is converted in the body into a highly beneficial compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease causing organisms.
 It is therefore now thought that consumption of coconut milk may help protect the body from infections and viruses.

 Regular consumption of coconut products is a great way to reap all the benefits.
-I use coconut oil like crazy and buy it by the gallon from Tropical Traditions.
-I use it for cooking oil, sometimes as a butter replacement, in the oil pulling method (to extract toxins from the body via the mouth), and in my beauty products (like deodorant and lotion).
+I also use it as a cooking oil, sometimes as a butter replacement, in the oil pulling method (to extract toxins from the body via the mouth), and in my beauty products (like deodorant and lotion).

-- Nut milk bag (canvas ones are the best (where to buy)) or cheesecloth.
+- Nut Milk Bag (canvas ones are the best, cheesecloth is another option).
 A nut milk bag is really nice to have if you will do this on a regular basis as it is sturdy and can be used, reused and washed.